-If you are microbe, or a person, it’s often not good to be surrounded by individuals just like you.
-This is the provocative lesson from our work on bacterial consortia.
-This work itself is born interactions between five scientists with very different backgrounds.
+If you are a microbe—or a person—it’s often not good to be surrounded by individuals just like you.
+This is a great lesson from our work on interactions between bacterial cells.
+The work itself is born from interactions between five scientists with different backgrounds.

-Why did I study interactions in bacterial communities?
+Why did we decide to study interactions in bacterial communities?
 Because interactions shape the properties of bacterial communities.
 Bacterial communities are aggregates of cells living in contact with each other and moving little.
 Bacterial communities can be thought as systems composed of parts, the cells, connected via biochemical interactions.
-Every single cell interacts with its neighbors, which affect the cell’s phenotype, growth, and survival.
-The combined network of interactions determines the properties of a community, such as its growth and collective metabolic processes.
+Every single cell interacts with its neighbors, which affect its growth and survival.
+The combined network of interactions between all cells determines the properties of the community, such as its growth and collective metabolic processes.
 To understand these collective properties, we need to reconstruct the network of interactions between cells.

-What is the size of the neighborhood that affects a cell’s phenotype?
-This quantity seemed to be the key to reconstruct the network of interactions between members in a community.
+If we take a single cell, how large is the neighborhood with which it interacts?
+Measuring this neighborhood seems to be the key to reconstruct the network of interactions in a community.
 We decided to build a new experimental system for growing microbial communities and measuring interactions between individual cells.
-For that we needed a variety of expertise to design a model bacterial community, build a new microfluidic device, perform time-lapse experiments, develop image analysis software, construct a method to measure interactions, and a mathematical model to interpret the results.
-Our team became quickly interdisciplinary!
+We needed a variety of expertise to design a model bacterial community, build a new microfluidic device, perform time-lapse experiments, develop image analysis software and statistics, and build a mathematical model to interpret the results.
+Our little team became quickly diverse!

 This work occupies a special place in my mind because it has been my personal bridge between physics and wet-lab biology.
 It shaped me into a Chimera, half physicist and half experimental biologist, which is the Chimera I like to be.
-This project was challenging, and it was made possible by interactions between all authors.
+This project was challenging, and it was made possible by interactions between five scientists with different backgrounds.
 Working together showed us that it is good to be surrounded by individuals different from you.
 Both for people, and for microbes.

 Alma Dal Co